 • Opportunity to escape from poverty or from other confining conditions.
 One commenter on my recent post noted, aptly, that for some children school is "an escape hatch."
 My local newspaper recently carried an article about a young girl in an impoverished area of Boston, whose father had abandoned her and whose mother had died of HIV, who had lost many of her young friends to murder or other causes associated with poverty, but who herself is "making it" through the school system.
 She is a star high school student, because of her own enormous initiative, and she is bound for college.
 Stories like this remind us that we need escape hatches for those born in poverty.
 We need escape hatches that work better than our current schools.
 Our schools notoriously fail to meet the needs of the majority who come from poverty.
 Only a few make it through the hatch; and home schooling is not an option for them.

 • Exposure to new ideas and new ways of thinking, and instruction in valued skills.
 Students commonly talk about being bored in school, or anxious about tests, or angry that they have to spend so much time on meaningless homework and have little time for the rest of life.
 But sometimes, on the positive side, they also talk about some idea that they heard about in school, which got them excited, or about their enjoyment of some new skill they acquired in school, or about the joy of reading a book that they learned about at school.
 Some teachers are much better than others at breaking through the tedium and the concern for grades and finding ways to excite students, and students treasure those teachers.
 Unfortunately, students almost never get to choose their teachers, so the opportunity for such enrichment is a matter of luck.
 And even with the best teachers, only a fraction of class time is experienced by most students as intellectually exciting, partly because of the demands on all teachers to cover the standard curriculum and give the standard tests.
-[John Gatto was, by all accounts, the most intellectually exciting teacher in the New York City school system, but even he concluded that he was doing more harm than good in school and that his time was better spent advocating for radical reform in education.]

 How We Could, If We Wished, Provide Opportunities for All Children to Educate Themselves Well, Without Coercion

 It is, I think, no surprise that the things that children like best about school are among the things that they most need in order to educate themselves well.
 Children crave learning, but they crave it on their terms.
-They learn well when they are in control, and, like you and I, they often become resentful when others try to control them.
+They learn well when they are in control, and, like you and me, they often become resentful when others try to control them.
 But in order for children to learn, we need to provide the opportunities.
 We need to provide those opportunities not just to wealthy and middle class families, but also to the poor.

 Briefly, what I envision, in my dream for the future, is that instead of schools as we know them today we would have a system of community centers, open to everyone, where children--and adults too, if they wish--can come to play, explore, and learn.
 Where possible, there would be fields and woods where children can get away from adults and explore on their own.
 The tools of learning would be available, including computers.
 The town library would be part of each center.
 Local people, with various skills, would devote some time there offering classes to those who wish to take them--in music, art, athletics, math, foreign languages, cooking, business management, checkbook balancing, and anything else that people deem to be fun, interesting, or important.
 There would be no requirements, no grades, no ranking of people compared with other people.
 Local theater and music groups would put on productions at the center, and people of all ages could form new groups, of whatever sorts met their interests.